Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Off-shell Top Quark Semileptonic Decay in the Endpoint Region

 which will be convenient for the discussion of the ${\cal O}(\alpha_s)$ corrections and the renormalization of the ucs function below.
 The simple factorized structure exhibited in the tree-level result of Eq.~(\ref{eq:Sucstree}) is not maintained at higher orders due to the non-factorizable character of the ucs function.

 The dependence of the ucs function on two light-like directions $\bar{n}$ and $n'$ causes a significant technical complication in the evaluation of the convolutions with the $b$-jet function in the factorization formula~(\ref{eq:Wtopfactfin}) and the hemisphere soft function in the double hemisphere factorization of Eq.~(\ref{eq:bHQET_cross_section_new-5}).
 Physically this complication arises from the fact that the large-angle soft $\ell^+$ momentum (in the $e^+e^-$ frame) contributes to the invariant masses of the entire hemisphere and the $b$-jet in a different (and $\gamma^2$-dependent) way.
 This complexity also affects the renormalization procedure (and the subsequent summation of the large logarithms).
 To see this more explicitly, let us have a look on the full $k^\pm$-dependence of the factorization formula for the hadronic tensor in Eq.~(\ref{eq:Wtopfactfin}).
+(We remind the reader that $k$ parametrizes the total residual momentum of the ultra-collinear sector, see Eq.~(\ref{eq:koffshelldef}).)
 The $\delta$-function appearing in the first line controls the total plus momentum (w.r.\ to the $n'$ direction) of the $b$-jet and depends on the light cone momentum component $\hat{k}^+=k\cdot n'$.
 It is related to $k^\pm$ by

 and thus depends on the angle between the $b$-jet and top directions.
 We recall that we have $k^\perp=0$ for our choice of the light-cone reference vector $n$, (see footnote~\ref{foot:kperp}).
 For a decay event where, in the $e^+e^-$ frame, the $b$-jet and the leptons are both well collimated within the top hemisphere in the $\vec{n}$ direction, we have $1/\gamma^2\sim (m_t/Q)v^-$ and $1-1/\gamma^2\sim (m_t/Q) v^+$, so that the $k^+$ and the $k^-$ terms in $\hat{k}^+$ both contribute at leading order in the power counting.
 Due to the convolution over $v^-k^+$ with respect to the hemisphere soft function, see Eqs.~(\ref{eq:bHQET_cross_section_new-5}) and (\ref{eq:Jbtarguments}), and because we want to maintain the canonical notation for the renormalization for the SCET jet function $J_{n'}$, it is thus mandatory to introduce a modified shifted definition of the ucs function, where the entire dependence on $v^-k^+$ is shifted into ucs function: